 Me?
 I’m a snapper.
-I usually hold it together pretty good, except when it comes to my wife & kids.
-Maybe that’s natural – to be a little less guarded around those you feel most comfortable with?
+I usually hold it together pretty well, except when it comes to my wife & kids.
+Maybe that’s natural – to be a little less guarded around those you feel most comfortable with.

-The book talked about many of these types of events in relation to low blood sugars – giving some examples of completely irrational explosions, only to find the person was experiencing a low blood sugar (maybe therefore not having the normal cognitive abilities).
+The book talked about many of these types of events in relation to low blood sugar – giving some examples of completely irrational explosions, only to find the person was experiencing low blood sugar (maybe, therefore, not having normal cognitive abilities).

-I’m skeptical, because I know how I get when I’m cranky.
+I’m skeptical because I know how I get when I’m cranky.
 But she’s optimistic.
-She said “yes, you might get pissed of, but I’ll get over it and so will you” (isn’t she great!?).
+She said, “yes, you might get pissed off, but I’ll get over it, and so will you” (isn’t she great!?).
 I also think the fact that I’m starting to recognize that my moods are very much impacted by my blood sugars will help things too.

 I shared those thoughts with my wife, and we felt good about realizing why I was feeling that way.
 It didn’t make me magically feel better, but understanding why my head was where it was helped tremendously.
 I didn’t try to “fix” it – just recognize the why.

 The next day, my therapist and I had a great appointment (in which I also shared my revelation!
 She said, “Duh!”).